Hawk Training | Complaints Policy

 - Complainants will receive a reply within 48 hours (working days) from when the complaint is received.
 If it is not possible to provide a full reply within this time (for instance, because a detailed investigation is required), an interim response, explaining actions being taken to deal with the complaint, key staff involved, timescales for next steps and resolution.

 - This will normally be the appropriate senior departmental manager.
-If, following that second response, a satisfactory outcome has not been achieved; the complaint can be escalated to the Director of Quality and Compliance.
+If, following that second response, a satisfactory outcome has not been achieved; the complaint can be escalated to the Operations Director.

 - In the event that a satisfactory response has not been achieved, the complaint will be put forward to an Appeals Panel headed up by the Managing Director who will be responsible for making the final decision in responding to the complaint.